Frequently Asked Questions

 What is browser fingerprinting?
 How does browser fingerprinting work?

-Browser fingerprinting is a technique of identifying a website's visitors to be uniquely identifiable among other visitors.
-It combines many different pieces of information about the visitor, known as signals, to help machine learning ingest the signals and assign a unique identifier to a user.
+Browser fingerprinting is a technique for identifying a website's visitors to make them uniquely identifiable among others.
+It combines various pieces of information about the visitor, known as signals, to help machine learning process these signals and assign a unique identifier to the user.
+Examples of signals that can be collected during browser fingerprinting include the device's operating system, browser version, preferred language, and screen resolution.

 Is browser fingerprinting safe?